Evergreentreejxc/MrJet-WebGUI/README.md

 -   Python 3.10 or higher.
 -   **MrJet**: The core engine must be installed and executable from your system's terminal or command prompt.
+-   **FFmpeg**: Must be installed and accessible from your system's PATH.
+It is used for the automated video repair feature.
 -   All Python packages listed in `requirements.txt`.

 ## 🚀 Installation & Setup